iiitv/contribute-a-thon/README.md

 - Open source projects created by students at IIITV : [IIITV Open Source Org](https://github.com/iiitv)
 - Discord channel where we discuss topics related to DSA and Competitive Programming: [IIITVCC Discord Server Invite](https://discord.gg/pUPbVHF)
-- Join the Open Source Org and our Slack Channels to ask your doubts and discussion: [Get Me In](https://getmein.glitch.me/)
+- Join the Open Source Org and our Slack Channel to ask your doubts and discussion: [Get Me In](https://getmein.glitch.me/)

 ### Contact / Support